pingidentity/pingidentity-devops-getting-started/11-docker-compose/11-siem-stack/elasticsearch-siem/enrichment_cache/README.md

+## Enrichment Folder
-This directory will store enrichment files.
-The directory must exist for the enrichment services to work.
+- This directory will store enrichment files.
+- The directory must exist for the enrichment services to work.
+- Stub files exist for AlienVaultIP and TorNodes.
+They are reloaded upon stack start and on an interval defined as a varible.
+- MaliciousCountries.yml This is a list of what you consider to be malicious countries.